tekknolagi/tekknolagi.github.com/_posts/2025-05-28-overflow-check.md

 }
 ```

-V8 does [something very similar in Maglev][maglev].
+V8 does [something very similar in Maglev][maglev] on function entry.

 [maglev]: https://github.com/v8/v8/blob/3840a5c40c5ea1f44a8d9d534147e1d864e0bcf7/src/maglev/maglev-ir.cc#L1125

-CPython also [checks for interrupts on loop back edges][cpython].
-PyPy does
+But not all applications involve regular function calls.
+Sometimes it's
-too.
-This means that even if you have a hot loop with no function calls, you
+possible to have a hot loop in which no frames are pushed to the call stack.
+In
-can still trigger an interrupt.
+this case, it might make sense to check for interrupts (or do other thread
+synchronization checks) in loop back-edges.
+CPython [does this][cpython].
+PyPy
+does too.

 ```c
 PyObject *eval(...) {